Seiris21/ucb2022.snowcast/README.md

 ### SnowCast Prediction Module

 This folder contains the [Final Product](https://github.com/Seiris21/2022_snowpack_capstone/tree/main/snowcast_prediction_module) of this project, a python script which generates predictions of Snow Water Equivalent for the user.
-This folder contains it's own README.md, please refer to this document for a discription of the SnowCast tool.
+This folder contains its own README.md, please refer to this document for a description of the SnowCast tool.

 # Wrap-Up